aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/docs/README.md

 #### ResourceModel

 The model of the resource you're using: this additional information is required if you're using a resource type shown in the `Resources that require additional information` page (https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-list.html#resource-operations-list-containers).
-Specify the required properties using the JSON format; for example, to specify `LoadBalancerArn` and its ARN value for `AWS::ElasticLoadBalancingV2::Listener` (that you specify in the `TypeName` property), use: {"LoadBalancerArn": "REPLACE_WITH_YOUR_LOAD_BALANCER_ARN"}.
+Specify the required properties using the JSON format; for example, to specify `LoadBalancerArn` and its ARN value for `AWS::ElasticLoadBalancingV2::Listener` (that you specify in the `TypeName` property): `{"LoadBalancerArn": "REPLACE_WITH_YOUR_LOAD_BALANCER_ARN"}`.

 _Required_: No